DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/reference/models/client.md

 * ***AllowPlainTextPkce***

-    Specifies whether clients using PKCE can use a plain text code challenge (not recommended - and default to *false*)
+    Specifies whether clients using PKCE can use a plain text code challenge (not recommended - and defaults to *false*)

 * ***RedirectUris***